Nar Village

 • USD 75 per person (December to August) for one week and USD 15 (beyond one week)

-Trekkers Information Management System Card (TIMS): The TIMS card is an important permit for trekkers wanting to trek in the Annapurna region of Nepal.
+The TIMS card is an important permit for trekkers wanting to trek in the Annapurna region of Nepal.
 This permit helps to keep the information and monitor the activities of the trekkers during their journey.
 The National Tourism Board is the main authority that provides the TIMS card.
-You can obtain it through a licensed trekking agency as it makes your journey easier and comfortable.
+You can obtain it through a licensed trekking agency, as it makes your journey easier and comfortable.

-Trekkers Information Management System Card Permit Cost
+Trekkers Information Management System Card Permit Fees

 • NRP 1000 for Foreign Nations